Balaji Prakash: Career

 Prakash's research focus is on enzyme catalysis, with special interest in the enzyme family composed of GTPases, kinases and sugar nucleotidyltransferases, as well as the development of peptides for food industry.
 During his post-doctoral work at the Max Planck Institute of Molecular Physiology, he elucidated the structure of a GTP-binding protein.
 At CFTRI, he has worked on molecular nutrition and the development of nutraceuticals and has developed a technology titled Microbes based printing for fabrication of electronic circuits for which he holds the patent; another of his invention, A novel device for crystallizing proteins and protein complexes or other biological macromolecules, is being prepared for patent submission.
 His studies have been documented by way of a number of articles (Note: Please see Selected bibliography section) and ResearchGate, an online repository of scientific articles has listed 55 of them.
 Besides, he has delivered invited speeches at numerous conferences and seminars including the 2nd Indo-American Frontiers of Science Symposium held at Irvine, California in 2006.
+One of his students was Dr. Saravanan Murugeson, who studied at IIT Kanpur from 2009 to 2016.
+He is currently a teacher at Vedantu, where he teaches and prepares aspiring Indian Institutes of Technology students for the IIT-JEE, or Joint Entrance Examination.